 - Test 1 variable at a time: As you optimize your ad strategy, you’ll probably find that there are multiple variables you want to test.
 The only way to effectively evaluate the significance of any change is to isolate one variable and measure its impact.
-This means, for example, that you can’t set a new network live while also changing the reward amount of a video placement.
+This means, for example, that you shouldn’t activate a new network while also changing the reward amount of a video placement.

-- Changes should only be made in group B: Once you’ve identified the variable you want to test, leave your control group (group A) unaltered.
-The settings in group A already exist as your current ad implementation.
-Changes should only be made in group B, to challenge the current implementation and compare the results.
+- Leave group A alone: Once you’ve identified the variable you want to test, leave your control group (group A) unaltered.
+The settings in group A already exist as your current ad strategy.
+Changes should only be made in group B to challenge the current strategy and compare the results.

 Best practices while an A/B test is running

-- Monitor the test data: Keep track of your data to make sure that nothing too drastic occurs as a result of the change you made.
-However, it’s important not to terminate the test for the first 3 days, even if group B performance is lower than group A, because the data might be inaccurate at the beginning of the test.
+- Monitor the test data: Use the A/B dashboard to keep track of your data to make sure that nothing too drastic occurs as a result of the changes you made.

-- Leave group B alone: Don’t make changes in group B during the test.
-Every test should address only one assumption and variable during the entire test.
+- Don’t make changes: Don’t make changes in group B during the test.
 If you want to test a different assumption or even make small adjustments to the current test, terminate the test and start another one.
 This is crucial and will help to keep the data organized and clean for analysis.